The effect is exhausting – and for what?

 One could argue that the frenetic editing pace of Kong: Skull Island is not only prompted by a desire to create movement or momentum (the film itself is quite brisk, and you get your first monster shot in the first scene), but it’s also necessitated by the piecemeal coverage.
 Scenes featuring upwards of seven performers consist mostly of single- and two-shots.
 It’s possible (and therefore likely) different actors sharing a scene were shot on entirely different days.
 The result is an oddly disjointed feeling within scenes, and suggests the director’s strengths lie more in creating iconic creature visuals than in designing shots that cover conversations between multiple humans.

-In the opening scene of Reservoir Dogs, director Quentin Tarantino‘s camera tracks around the scene, punching in and out of single- and two-shots, which combine to give us a sense not only that everyone is actually there, but how everyone is (or is not) connected:
+In the opening scene of Reservoir Dogs, director Quentin Tarantino‘s camera tracks around the scene, punching in and out of single- and two-shots, which combine to give us a sense not only that everyone is actually there, but how everyone is (or is not) connected (language warning):

 These shots take planning of course, but above all a particular kind of design that can often determine (or limit) the options available in editing.
 This places the real work of storytelling on the editing – which is not better or worse, but is an approach that can lead to the kind of disconcerted backlash often felt, if not always articulated, in the video essay above.
 No single shot feels special; each feels generic, without meaning or message, and implies an abundance of coverage production stage.
 This, in turn, suggests a lack of vision (or confidence) on the part of the director, at both the pre- and post-production stages, in the nuance or importance of interactions between humans in his story of King Kong.